More Than Just the Baby Blues

 The first months of a baby's life should be a time of joy for new parents.
 But for many new mothers, these months are marked by sadness, fear, anger, or anxiety.

 It's common to have short spells of sadness or grouchiness after giving birth, because of the pain, change in hormone levels, and lack of sleep.
 But sometimes the feelings are extreme and won't go away.
 These feelings may be signs of postpartum depression.

 How you may feel

 The "baby blues" can make a new mother feel alone, afraid, and exhausted.
 These feelings are common and normal.
-But women who suffer from postpartum depression are so overwhelmed by these feelings that they can't function normally.
-They feel hopeless and anxious.
+The baby blues are not as severe as postpartum depression and do not last as long.
+Women who suffer from postpartum depression are so overwhelmed by these feelings that they can't function normally.
+And these symptoms do not go away after the first two weeks after delivery.
+Women with postpartum depression feel hopeless and anxious.
 They may feel angry at their partner or at their baby.
 They may begin to wonder whether they are cut out for motherhood.

 Does this sound like you?

-Talk with your doctor if you experience any of the following warning signs:
+Talk with your health care provider if you experience any of the following warning signs:

 Sadness or anxiety that lasts for more than two weeks after giving birth